santikka/dosearch/README.md

  * The 'graph' argument of 'dosearch' now supports the igraph format used by the 'causaleffect' package (see 'dosearch' examples).
  * The 'graph' argument of 'dosearch' now supports DAGs created using the 'dagitty' package (see 'dosearch' examples).
  * Fixed an issue when using control(benchmark = TRUE).

-### dosearch 1.0.4
- * Fixed compilation issues on some platforms.

-### dosearch 1.0.3
- * Now supports context specific independences (CSIs) via labeled directed acyclic graphs (LDAGs).
-See the documentation and examples for more details.
- * The function 'get_derivation' can now also be called via 'dosearch'.
- * Bidirected edges can now also be given as '<->'.
- * Added a new control option, 'time_limit', which will terminate the search when the given amount of time (in hours) has passed (only when benchmark = TRUE).
- * Some redundant control options have been removed.
- * Fixed an issue with derivation rules when missing data was present.
- * Fixed an another minor issue regarding missing data.
- * Fixed a rare issue with formula generation.